 Healthy feces are brown and well formed.
-Diarrhea is loose, watery, and discolored, and can be a symptom of illnesses, parasites, or overfeeding.
-If your foster develops diarrhea, bring a sample of the most normal part of the stool into the SAPA!
-Medical Clinic to be tested.
+Diarrhea is loose, watery, discolored, and can be a symptom of illness, parasites, or overfeeding.
+If your foster develops diarrhea that lasts more than 1 day or contains any frank (red) blood, please email the Medical Care Center Team at appointment@sanantoniopetsalive.org.
 Feed a tiny amount of organic pumpkin to add fiber to bulk up the stool.
-Due to the stress of a new environment, your foster may experience diarrhea for the first day or two.
+Due to the stress of a new environment, your foster may experience diarrhea for the first day or so.